Asian regions with the highest per-person spending for Valentine’s Day:

 So much love

-People in mainland China celebrate love on three other days: Lantern Festival (19 February this year), when lovers admire lantern displays; 20 May, because 520 sounds a bit like ‘I love you’ in Mandarin; Seventh Eve (7 August this year), which is the traditional Chinese Valentine’s Day.
+People on the Chinese mainland celebrate love on three other days: Lantern Festival (19 February this year), when lovers admire lantern displays; 20 May, because 520 sounds a bit like ‘I love you’ in Mandarin; Seventh Eve (7 August this year), which is the traditional Chinese Valentine’s Day.

 Black or white